 - The National Common Mobility Card allows citizens to pay for parking and tolls.

 - In addition, Discover and Diners Club International businesses and ATMs accept One Nation One card.

-- When travelling abroad, cardholders can additionally take advantage of cashback offers of 10% at merchant locations and 5% at ATMs.
+- When traveling abroad, cardholders can additionally take advantage of cashback offers of 10% at merchant locations and 5% at ATMs.

 - You can keep a balance on this card for offline purchases.
 All of the user’s offline travel needs are supported by this saved information.
-Since offline transactions are allowed for stored value (available balance), there is a very little financial risk to any of the stakeholders (such as the bank or the merchant), and the transaction takes very little time.
+Since offline transactions are allowed for stored value (available balance), there is very little financial risk to stakeholders (such as the bank or the merchant), and the transaction takes little time.

 One Nation One Card- NCMC Proposition

 An NCMC card has various advantages for all parties concerned.
 Which are:

 The National Common Mobility Card’s main advantages are:

 - Efficiency- This card makes routine tasks at transit hubs quick and straightforward, thereby increasing the effectiveness of the operations.
 With this card, users or passengers may make payments promptly and without any hassle, eliminating the need to wait in lengthy lines to complete their tasks.
 The consumers and operators save time and effort by doing this.

 - Accountability- The operator’s greater responsibility to the client is the second benefit.
 Better data insights and a record of all transactions completed with this card are provided to the operator.